-Principle 3.7: Ensure the Board and each Director understand their roles and responsibilities, the nature of the Company's business and relevant laws; support all Directors in broadening and updating their skills and knowledge necessary for their performance activities which allow them to gain different areas of knowledge relevant to their assigned roles.
+Principle 3.7: Ensure the Board and each Director understand their roles and responsibilities, the nature of the Company's business and relevant laws; support all Directors in broadening and updating their skills and knowledge necessary for their performance

+All our Directors and senior executives make training and development a priority by attending training programs and seminars beneficial to the discharge of their duties, or taking part in those activities which allow them to gain different areas of knowledge relevant to their assigned roles.
 Members of the Board have received directorship training from the Thai Institute of Directors (IOD) including the Director Certification Program (DCP) and the Director Accreditation Committee Program (DAP).
 In-house training sessions are organized regularly to keep them updated on developments in the business and statutory requirements applicable to the operations and to enhance the efficiency of their performance.